-Welcome to the Archive of Forgotten Memories
+Welcome to the Digital Archive of Forgotten Memories

-POEM fellows created the Archive of Forgotten Memories as a space to talk about the things you consider not worth preserving.
+POEM fellows created the Digital Archive of Forgotten Memories as a space to talk about the things you consider not worth preserving.
 The memories that you believe not worth storing for all eternity.
 The things that might never find a suitable place in your individual as well as the collective consciousness of our societies.

-The Archive of Forgotten Memories fosters exchange between the POEM project and the public outside of scholarly environments.
+The Digital Archive of Forgotten Memories fosters exchange between the POEM project and the public outside of scholarly environments.
 In the coming two years fellows are attending a variety of different audience-centered cultural and science events, in the form of a One Stop Shop.
 Our One Stop Shop is an open space where we invite you, the public, to submit a memory that you would like to forget.
 We use this as an opportunity to reflect on thoughts about and relationships to forgetting and remembering in our everyday lives.
 In addition, the One Stop Shop is the place where you can meet our POEM fellows and find out more about the POEM research project.

 Last One Stop Shop